William F. Winter: Legacy

 Academic James G. Thomas Jr. wrote, "Governor Winter's legacy is a complex web of sometimes seemingly conflicting politics".
-Historian Charles C. Bolton wrote, "To be sure, Winter, like any political aspirant, had ambitions.
-He made mistakes.
+Historian Charles C. Bolton wrote, "He made mistakes.
 He sometimes took actions that were politically expedient or adopted stands he thought necessary to protect a future political career.
 Yet William Winter steadfastly used his political offices to further the public interest, and his work in the public arena in the more than twenty-five years after he left politics continued that same objective.
 Our democracy could benefit from more leaders who would emulate the career of William F. Winter."
 Mabus described him as "the greatest governor Mississippi has ever had".
 Historian David Halberstam called him "Mississippi's best and strongest governor of modern times.
 Winter, more than any other politician, is the architect of the new Mississippi and the new America."
 Academic Maarten Zwiers called him "one of the most successful progressive governors in the history of Mississippi."
 Historian Tony Badger wrote, "many now see Winter as the most successful governor in Mississippi's history.
 But he was not then, and is not now, universally admired."

 Winter is broadly remembered in Mississippi as its "education governor" for his work on education reform.
 Historian David Sansing wrote that "he will be most remembered for the Education Reform Act of 1982".
 Authors Jere Nash and Andy Taggart credited Winter with having "perfected the use of a special session to focus the public's attention on a single issue".
 Reform continued to dominate political activity in Mississippi for over a decade after Winter's departure from office until falling out of favor in the 1990s as conservatives such as Kirk Fordice became increasingly predominant.
 His papers are kept by the Mississippi Department of Archives and History.